wilsonazer/clone_instagram_react/README.md

 # Project clone instagram using react

 This aplication contains a backend using express server, and use multer to manipulate the form in multipart-data.
+The server has been configured to send messages in real time using socket.io.

 # Running the project
 clone or dowload the project and: